univention/univention-corporate-server/doc/manual/appendix/variables.rst

    is installed.
 For more information, see :ref:`user-management-password-changes-by-users-self-service`.

+.. envvar:: server/password/change

+   Enables or disables the password rotation on a UCS system.
+Per default the password rotation is activated.
+For more information, see :ref:`computers-hostaccounts`.

+.. envvar:: server/password/interval

+   Defines the interval in days to regeneratee the computer account password.
+   The default is set to 21 days.
+For more information, see :ref:`computers-hostaccounts`.

 .. envvar:: server/role

    TBD

 ..
 TODO : Define UCRV server/role

+.. envvar:: sshd/permitroot

+   Configures how the SSH daemon permits login for the user ``root``.
+The value ``without-password`` does not ask for the password interactively.
+The login requires the public SSH key.
+For more information, see :ref:`computers-ssh-login-to-systems`.

+.. envvar:: sshd/port

+   Configure the port that the SSH daemon uses to listen for connection.
+The default value is ``22``.
+For more information, see :ref:`computers-ssh-login-to-systems`.

+.. envvar:: sshd/xforwarding

+   Configures, if the SSH daemon allows X11 forwarding.
+Valid values are ``yes`` and ``no``.
+For more information, see :ref:`computers-ssh-login-to-systems`.

 .. envvar:: ssl/validity/host